13 Things Every eCommerce Product Page Needs for More Conversions

 11. Social Media

-Ideally, you have social media icons present on every page of your WordPress site.
+Ideally, you would have social media icons display on every page of your WordPress site.
 If they’re not already there, be sure to place them on your ecommerce product pages–with a particular focus on platforms that are image-friendly.
-That means Pinterest, Instagram, Facebook, and maybe even Twitter.
+This means Pinterest, Instagram, Facebook, and maybe even Twitter.
 This will give your customers an easy way to share their favorite products with others.